skoppe/spasm/README.md

 We added the `onlyActive` bool and this is updated by clicking on the toggleButton.

-We also added an `Appender!(Item[]) items` field.
+We also added an `DynamicArray!(Item*) items` field.
 This will contain our complete list and the UnorderedList's appender will only contain the items we want.

 The `itemClick` function is updated to call the items toggle function and updates the items.